digiltd/oh-rtd-test/Systeminfo-Binding.md

 * [Cubian](https://groups.google.com/group/openhab/attach/ab7030271be23f05/sigar-cubian.zip?part=0.2)
 * [Odroid-U3](https://groups.google.com/group/openhab/attach/9a73ad8e7b990530/sigar-odroid-u3.zip?part=0.1)

 The instructions below help you to install the library.
-The example uses raspbian and an ``apt-get`` installation as an example, please modify to suit your needs.
+The example uses raspbian and an ``apt-get`` installation of openHAB as an example, please modify to suit your needs.

 Download raspbian library to your RPi: